-The next two examples are promoting various products and services to target customers (external audiences).
-One lists various product features and benefits while the other is advertising special discounts.
+The next two examples promote various products and services to target customers.
+One lists products and their features while the other advertises special discounts.
 Both are attempting to persuade potential customers to buy something.
-Therefore, they are good examples of marketing communications.
+They are good examples of marketing communications.

 If you’d like to know how to create marketing or corporate communications content that gets your message across, book a call with Joomag today.